mlcommons/ck/README.md

 Please, check out CK documentation and Getting Started Guide for more details: http://github.com/ctuning/ck/wiki

-CK is now successfully used by scientists and research engineers to:
+Though seemingly simple, such agile approach already proved to be powerful enough to help scientists and research engineers:

 * abstract and unify access to their software, hardware and data via CK modules (wrappers) with a simple JSON API